 In joint statements on March 4 and March 5, 2021, the United States, United Kingdom, and European Union all agreed to a four-month mutual suspension of tariffs related to the World Trade Organization (WTO) aircraft dispute.
 The suspension will cover all tariffs both on aircraft as well as non-aircraft products.

-Imports at the nations’ major retail container ports are expected to dip slightly this month, but that’s the result of annual Asian factory shutdowns for Lunar New Year rather than new tariffs on steel and aluminum imposed this week, according to the monthly Global Port Tracker report released today by the National Retail Federation and Hackett Associates.
-Nonetheless, those and other tariffs could eventually have an impact on the ports.
+Imports at the nation’s largest retail container ports are expected to grow dramatically during the first half of 2021 as increased vaccination and continued in-store safety measures enable additional shopping options, according to the monthly Global Port Tracker report released today by the National Retail Federation and Hackett Associates.

 The erosion of ocean carrier schedule reliability is one of the glaring by-products of the pandemic induced port congestion.
 In January, global container vessel schedule reliability fell to 34.9%, the lowest ever recorded, and down 33.5% year over year.
 The transpacific trade from Asia to the U.S. was substantially affected in January, with reliability sinking to 13.8% to the West Coast (second lowest on record), and 21.5% to the East Coast – also a record.

 On Monday, March 1, 2021, the United States Trade Representative (USTR) office released President Biden’s 2021 Trade Agenda and 2020 Annual Report.
 According to the USTR Press Release, “The President’s agenda will create millions of good-paying jobs and support America’s working families.”

 During the month of February, 2021, Noatum Logistics was involved in a number of events throughout the logistics industry.
 Read about industry updates, regulatory updates and announcements in the February 2021 Logistics Link.